 It’s no secret that we love to travel.
 If I could spend several weeks (months, really!) out of the year traveling to all the places on my bucket list, I’d do it!
+I know some people who really want to submerge themselves in one particular culture.
+One way that people have done this is to become an au pair, if this is something that you are interested in then you can take a look at Cultural Care Au Pair to give you a better idea of what is offer and how you can apply.
+This might not be for everyone though, as I know that I would certainly just prefer being able to travel where ever, for how ever long I want.
 Some of our most popular posts here on PROPER have been the ones where we’ve shared our recs and fave places to travel.
 And if I’m being honest, I truly love travel photography.
 It’s fun and easy to capture if you have the right setting, and we’ve been fortunate enough to travel to places that fit our colorful aesthetic (check out the hashtag #ProperOnTheRoad and see for yourself!).
 I wanted to create something to share some of my and your favorite shots from our adventures and partnered with Blurb to make sure these images are showcased in the best way possible – a photo book!
 And today I’m sharing all about the book and a few simple tips for travel photography!

 I spent a few days in Miami with some of my favorite girls last fall and snapped some colorful pics that I think will provide some extra happiness for years to come.
 These images are also great reminders of the fun we’ve had through the years.